aristanetworks/anta/docs/cli/nrfu.md

 !!! info
     [More examples](tag-management.md) available on this dedicated page.

+## Device and test filtering

+Options `--device` and `--test` can be used to target a specific device and/or test to run in your environment.
+These 2 options are not compatible with the `--tags` option.

 ## Performing NRFU with text rendering

 The `text` subcommand provides a straightforward text report for each test executed on all devices in your inventory.